InnovationLabVietnam/HeroforZero/README.md

     ```
     You may need to change the “DEFINER=your_user@your_host “ to fit with your MySQL database.

   3 .
 All the configuration thing should be in the folder: /application/config.
 You can change the base url, website name, or database config inside that folder.
-For example, set you base URL in application/config/config.php file with: “$config['base_url'] = 'http://example.com/'; “
+For example, set you base URL in application/config/config.php file with: “$config['base_url'] = 'http://example.com/'";
-The database is in: application/sql.

 ####Install iOS project